 Our course is designed to help aspiring business managers at all skill levels to achieve their personal and career goals.
 You’ll develop a solid understanding of the key management skills and strategic thinking you need to launch or enhance your business career.
 You’ll cover the key elements that contribute to the success of organisations, large or small, including human resources, financial management, marketing, the creation and sourcing of sustainable products, and business law.
 You’ll also look at the current issues in the world of business such as globalisation, sustainability and the impact on the external environment, social change and organisational behaviour.

 As well as studying the theories that underpin business and management, you’ll focus on developing relevant and practical knowledge of leadership that can be implemented immediately into your workplace, enabling you to see an immediate difference to your performance.
 You’ll take an in-depth look at how culture, leadership, organisational performance and structure, and motivation can impact workers and workplaces to aid your ability to effectively manage people and organisations throughout your career.

 At ARU, our specialist online learning tutors will provide you with the same level of support you would expect from being on campus and our Careers team offer customised career guidance to help you achieve the personal and professional development that you're looking for.
 The flexibility of our online course means that you can study on a self paced schedule that suits you.

 Global Business Environment and International Strategy

-In this module, you’ll be introduced the factors that affect business from an external perspective.
+In this module, you’ll be introduced to the factors that affect business from an external perspective.
 These include elements of globalisation and international business, and the fundamental skills that are needed for managers to navigate the business world.
 Political, Economic, Social, Legal, Ecological and Technological factors will be examined in the macro business environment.
 You’ll then learn how these factors interact in a competitive environment with globalisation, technological and social change to create complex strategic options for organisations.
 The module will also give you the opportunity to embark on a detailed exploration of concepts like sustainability and introductory economics.